Skip to main content

 Course outline: This will include career testing and support as well as CV development, relevant industry required communication and safety training.
 The Student Pathways course comes in two components:

 • Vocational Skills covered will include career research and career planning.
-The class will choose from two course options which will include training and complete a number of work experience hours that will assist students to gain casual employment
+The class will choose from two course options which will include training and complete several work experience hours that will assist students to gain casual employment

-Methods of assessments: The course is internally-assessed through the completion of Unit Standards, class tests and School examinations.
+Methods of assessments: The course is internally assessed through the completion of Unit Standards, Class assessments and School examinations.

 Prerequisites: Open to ALL levels of academic attainment for students in Form 6 and 7 who: